 3. Avoid zooming in

-For some reason, photos taken with zoom tend to be much much grainier, though these days phone cameras are getting more and more sophisticated with optical zoom.
+Photos taken with digital zoom tend to be much much grainier, though these days phone cameras are getting more and more sophisticated with optical zoom.
 So instead of relying on the zoom function, move closer to snap your picture (without falling off a cliff) and you can always crop the image later.
 Even if you have access to a smartphone like the iPhone 7 Plus that offers optical zoom (instead of digital zoom), I’d recommend avoiding this function unless you absolutely have to – even the latest and greatest iPhone 12 Pro only offers 4x optical zoom, any zoom beyond this is digital.
 Here are the differences between optical zoom versus digital zoom.

 4. Consider your composition: framing, rule of thirds, leading lines